 Baltimore Mayor Stephanie Rawlings-Blake issued a statement calling for calm after the mistrial.

 “We will not – and cannot – be defined by the unrest of last spring,” she told reporters Wednesday.
 “As a community, as a city, we are stronger, and we are united to be better than what some displayed to the world last spring.”

 Involuntary manslaughter among charges officer faces

-Gray's injury happened as he was being transported following his arrest.
-Prosecutors said Porter was summoned by the police van's driver to check on Gray during stops on the way to a police station.
+Gray’s injury happened as he was being transported following an April 12 arrest.
+Prosecutors say Porter, one of three black officers charged in the case, was summoned by the van’s driver to check on Gray during stops on the way to a police station.

-Prosecutors said he should have called a medic for Gray sooner than one was eventually called and also should have ensured that Gray was wearing a seat belt.
+Prosecutors say he should have called a medic for Gray sooner than one was eventually called and also should have ensured that Gray was wearing a seat belt.

 Porter was charged with involuntary manslaughter, second-degree assault, reckless endangerment and misconduct in office.

 Jurors said Wednesday that they couldn’t reach a unanimous decision on any of the charges against Porter.